endernewton/subdiscover/README.md

 This code base is for the paper:

-Chen, Xinlei, Abhinav Shrivastava, and Abhinav Gupta.
+Xinlei Chen, Abhinav Shrivastava, and Abhinav Gupta.
 "Enriching Visual Knowledge Bases via Object Discovery and Segmentation."
 CVPR, 2014.

 I made major modifications after the paper got published: